Packing $K_r$s in bounded degree graphs: Acknowledgements

-The key insight is that if $\Delta < 3r/2 - 1$ then any maximal vertex-disjoint $K_r$-packing is also a maximum vertex-disjoint $K_r$-packing.
+The key insight behind this algorithm is that if $\Delta < 3r/2 - 1$ then any maximal vertex-disjoint $K_r$-packing is also a maximum vertex-disjoint $K_r$-packing.
 The proof of this is stated below in Theorem~\ref{thm:krpacking_r_maximal_is_maximum}, which we prove using a sequence of lemmas.
-In what follows, suppose $G$ is a simple undirected graph in which $\Delta(G) < 3r/2 - 1$.
+In what follows, suppose $G=(V,E)$ is a simple undirected graph where $\Delta(G) < 3r/2 - 1$.